melowntech/workshop/tutorials/cadastre.rst

   $ cd /var/vts/store/map-config
   $ vts --map-config cadastre

 If everything is all right, a large JSON with client side map configuration will be printed.

-.. todo ref to mapConfig description if available
+.. todo:: ref to mapConfig description if available

 In that case you can open your browser and go to http://localhost:8070/store/map-config/cadastre to get nice view of Jenstejn.
-If you press CTRL + SHIFT + D and then SHIFT + V, a console will open when you can toggle various layers and play with other parameters.
+If you press :kbd:`CTRL + SHIFT + D` and then :kbd:`SHIFT + V`, a console will open when you can toggle various layers and play with other parameters.